genicam/harvesters/README.rst

 Before start talking about the detail, let's take a look at some important terminologies that frequently appear in this document.
 These terminologies are listed as follows:

-* *The GenApi-Python Binding*: A Python module that communicates with the GenICam reference implementation.
+* *The GenApi-Python Binding*: A Python module that communicates with the GenICam GenApi reference implementation.

 * *A GenTL Producer*: A library that has C interface and offers consumers a way to communicate with cameras over physical transport layer dependent technology hiding the detail from the consumer.